How L&D Leaders Calculate the ROI of Employee Learning and Development Initiatives

 The insurance industry heavily relies on employees’ expertise.
-Unfortunately, as of several years ago, only a third of insurance companies believe their employees are ready with the skills required to keep up with competitors and meet growing consumer demands.
+Unfortunately, as of several years ago, only a third of insurance companies believe their agents are ready with the skills required to keep up with competitors and meet growing consumer demands.
 Since the market has only sped up and become more complex since then, this gap has yet to be demonstrably closed.
-The proper knowledge and skills require a high quality of training.
-Taking care of your employees’ learning and development means you secure your company and make your customers happy and satisfied.
+The proper knowledge and skills require a high quality and degree of training.
+Yet in overseeing agent learning and development the smart way — implementing digitalization — you can bring your company fully into the 2020s.

-Key points for insurance companies to attract, retain, and develop talent
+Key points for insurers to retain and develop their workforce

 - Make training actually work.

-Effective training is one that is based on modern technologies.
-The Deloitte research shows that “the use of technology improves not only accessibility to learning, but also the overall learner experience, much in the same way that digital and social have impacted traditional operating models of most insurance companies.”
+Effective training is one that is based on modern technologies — including “insurtech” for insurance.
+The Deloitte research (referenced above) shows that “the use of technology improves not only accessibility to learning, but also the overall learner experience, much in the same way that digital and social have impacted traditional operating models of most insurance companies.”

 Employees and agents need experiential, hands-on, interactive learning and development (L&D) that matches the pace of business.
-By investing in end-to-end performance enablement / learning platforms (PEPs, or performance enablement platform, for short), insurers can reduce costs they usually spend on outdated training programs and see a significant increase in employee productivity.
-Mobile microlearning offers immediate access to training content delivered in short bits when employees need it.
-This is a real-time training that conveys a “training message” in no time.
+By investing in end-to-end performance enablement / learning platforms (PEPs, or performance enablement platform, for short), insurers can reduce costs they usually spend on outdated training programs and see significant gains in agent productivity.
+Digital learning offers immediate access to training content delivered in a data-based manner when employees need it most.

-Imagine how much easier it would be to design training around various claims scenarios and catastrophic situations if digital technology is there to automate the process.
+It’s much easier to design L&D around multiple claims scenarios and catastrophic situations if digital technology is there to automate the process.
 As an example, Farmers Insurance Group implemented VR to improve their claims adjuster training.
 “One of the biggest challenges in learning to become a claims adjuster is being exposed to enough situations,” explains Keith Daly, chief claims officer at Farmers.
 With the help of VR technology, the company can use six different floor plans and 500 damage scenarios, greatly expanding learning experiences.
 “We can now put them in a lot more scenarios sooner.
 We can increase the frequency of what they’re seeing and experiencing.
 The knowledge gain can happen so much more quickly.
 The more scenarios they encounter, the more comfortable they feel when they go to a real customer’s house.”
 Such experiential training can simplify claims adjusters’ work in the future, when they encounter similar situations in real life.

-One more way a learning platform can make the learning process easier is by segmenting the training content by geographies, business lines (life, health, property insurance), departments (claims department, accounting department, underwriting department, legal department), different types of training (soft and interpersonal skills training, compliance training, cross-functional training, software training, sales training, product training), and others.
-Combined with a smart search, employees will be able to find a wide diversity of necessary L&D material, from onboarding to claims adjustment training, easily when your PEP is also equipped with smart searching tools.
+One more way a PEP can make the learning process easier is by segmenting learning and development by geographies, business lines (life, health, property insurance), departments (claims department, accounting department, underwriting department, legal department), different types of training (soft and interpersonal skills training, compliance training, cross-functional training, software training, sales training, product training), and other criteria.
+Employees will be able to find a wide diversity of necessary L&D material, from onboarding to claims adjustment training, easily when your PEP is also equipped with smart searching tools.

 - Align performance management with business objectives.

-Remember that there’s no universal rule as to how training should be done in the insurance industry or in other fields.
+Remember that there’s no universal rule as to how L&D should be done in the insurance industry or in other fields.
 Every company is unique.
 Each has its own vision, striving to reach specific goals with their own methods of doing so.
-That’s why training should be also unique and correspond with these unique aspects of a business.
+Partly, that’s why L&D should be also unique and correspond with these unique aspects of a business.